2020 Maximum Contribution

 The Self-Directed IRA LLC maximum contribution limits went up $500 above the 2018 limits.

 An IRA contribution is the money that an IRA holder (you) places in your individual retirement account.
 You can contribute money to any type of IRA, including a Self-Directed IRA.
 As you may know, contributions create a nest egg until you reach the age of retirement.

 The two most common IRAs to invest in are traditional and Roth.
 But again, you can invest in any type of IRA.

 When you make a Self-Directed IRA contribution, you must make it to the IRA administrator/custodian.
 Contributions cannot go directly to your LLC.
-However, when it goes to the custodian, the funds then transfer to your IRA LLC.
+However, when it goes to the custodian, the funds then transfer into your IRA LLC.

 Providing Less Than the LLC Maximum Contribution

 You are entirely within your rights to contribute less than the self-directed IRA LLC maximum contribution.
 In fact, there’s no requirement to make any yearly contributions to your IRA.
-However, it’s very important to keep in mind that you cannot make up the difference in the following tax year.
+However, it’s important to keep in mind that you cannot make up the difference in the following tax year.

 Roth IRA Maximum Contributions

 Roth IRA changes for 2019 are similar to a traditional IRA.
 Again, the total amount that you can contribute is $6,000.
 If you are older than 50, you can contribute up to $7,000.
 Income limit restrictions have also increased.